 How Does Medication-Assisted Treatment Work?

 The functions of MAT achieve the goals mentioned in the previous section.
 Clinicians recommend a type of substance to substitute for the substance a patient was misusing.
 Addiction treatment professionals combine behavioral therapy with appropriate medication for each person.
 Depending on the individual’s needs, the use of medications may be temporary, long-term, or permanent.
-How long a MAT program lasts may also depend on the person’s addiction history, relapse risk, drug type, and more.
+How long a MAT treatment program lasts may also depend on the person’s addiction history, relapse risk, drug type, and more.

 In behavioral therapy, professionals may use a variety of approaches.
 They typically use cognitive behavioral therapy to help people discover why they use substances.
 Also, some clinicians may uncover an underlying mental health issue or a history of trauma.
-By addressing the cause of behaviors or triggers, they improve treatment outcomes.
+By addressing the cause of behaviors or triggers, they improve and land effective treatment outcomes.
 Professionals teach patients strategies for dealing with triggers, coping with life, and avoiding relapse.
 They also recommend participation in 12-step meetings or similar support groups after people finish initial treatment or detox.

 Medications Used in MAT